 If the handling time is ever a concern, contact me before purchasing and we can discuss whether I can realistically meet your deadline.

-We do not have any further information about your package or any way to track your package other than the USPS link which you get as well, so we can't tell you anything more than that website is telling you.
-If you have not received the shipping notification email, then your order is still processing, and we will send it as soon as it's ready.
+We do not have any further information about your package or any way to track your package other than the USPS link which you get as well, so we can't tell you anything more than that website is telling you before the 20-business-day mark.

 Damages in Transit